Project Kaisei: Project goals

-The project was launched on 19 March 2009, with plans for an initial phase of scientific study of the plastic debris in the North Pacific Gyre and feasibility study of the recovery and recycling technologies.
-The goal is to bring about a global collaboration of science, technology and solutions, to help remove some of the floating waste.
+The project launched on 19 March 2009, with plans for an initial phase of scientific study of plastic marine debris in the North Pacific Gyre and various feasibility studies of the effects to life, size, location, depths, approaches to potential recovery and recycling technologies.
+The goal is to bring about a global collaboration of science, technology, and solutions, to help remove the waste and restore the health of the ocean biome.
 New catch methods for the debris are being studied, which would have low energy input and low marine life loss.
 Technologies for remediation or recycling are being evaluated, to potentially create secondary products from the waste, which in turn could help subsidize a larger scale cleanup.
 The project has completed two expeditions, one in the summer of 2009, and one in 2010.
-New data on the issue has been collected, and more research and planning needs to be done in order to understand the metrics and costs associated with a larger scale cleanup effort.
-Planning is now taking place for future research and expeditions to take place which would allow for the testing of new capture technologies and equipment, as well as the demonstration of some of the remediation or recycling technologies that could be used.
+New data on the issue has been collected, and more research and planning need to be done in order to understand the metrics, effectiveness and costs associated with a larger scale cleanup effort.
+Planning is now taking place for future research and expeditions which would allow the testing of new capture technologies and equipment, as well as the demonstration of remediation or recycling technologies.